nikolateslax/osc-mapper/README.md

-# voicemeeter-osc
+# osc-mapper
-This is an attempt to add OSC capability to Voicemeeter using its remote control API.
+This is an attempt to create custom OSC application mappers.